helidastar/ricabo-js-react-components/README.md

    ```
 6. Open your browser and go to [http://localhost:3000](http://localhost:3000)
    - You will see the React/Next.js UI with the WelcomeCard, Counter, and StudentInfo components.

 ---

+**Note:**
+You must clone or download the repository to your computer before running any part of the project.
+It cannot be run directly from GitHub.

+---